KhronosGroup/OpenXR-Tutorials/tutorial/2-setup.rst

 These functions are called twice.
 The first time is to get the count of the API layers or extensions and the second is to fill out the array of structures - this is called the "two-call idiom".
 Before the second call, we need to set :openxr_ref:`XrApiLayerProperties` ``::type`` or :openxr_ref:`XrExtensionProperties` ``::type`` to the correct value, so that the second call can correctly fill out the data.
 After we have enumerated the API layer and extension, we use a nested loop to check to see whether an API layers or extensions is available and add it to the ``m_activeAPILayers`` and/or ``m_activeInstanceExtensions`` respectively.

-In OpenXR, we provide an explicit input capacity to both :openxr_ref:`xrEnumerateApiLayerProperties` and :openxr_ref:`xrEnumerateInstanceExtensionProperties`, which provides an additional layer of memory-safety.
+In OpenXR, we provide an explicit input capacity to both :openxr_ref:`xrEnumerateApiLayerProperties` and :openxr_ref:`xrEnumerateInstanceExtensionProperties`, which provides an additional layer of memory-safety. :openxr_ref:`xrEnumerateInstanceExtensionProperties` also allows you to query instance extensions by API layer name.
+In this tutorial, we just query the non-layer extensions that are implicitly loaded by the runtime.

 .. container:: vulkan